-This snappy new series stars Jennifer Aniston as Alex Levy, everyone’s favourite news presenter on The Morning Show.
+This snappy series stars Jennifer Aniston as Alex Levy, everyone’s favourite news presenter on The Morning Show.
 Known for changing the face of television the show takes a dive when Levy’s co-host Mitch Kessler (Steve Carrell) is fired amidst a sexual misconduct scandal.
-Levy must fight to keep her place, while brash field reporter turned new TMS co-host Bradley Jackson (Reese Witherspoon) threatens to take her place.
+Levy must fight to keep her place, while field reporter turned new TMS co-host Bradley Jackson (Reese Witherspoon) threatens to take her place.

 If you’ve been mourning the loss of Jason Momoa on the small screen since his untimely demise in Game of Thrones, then you’ll want to download this epic series stat.
-In this one, a virus has decimated humankind and those who survived emerge blind.
+In this one, a virus has decimated humankind and those who survived emerged blind.
 Momoa stars as the father of twins born centuries later with the mythical ability to see.
 In this dangerous post-apocalyptic world, Momoa must protect his tribe against a threatened queen.